staphopia/staphopia-r/README.md

 # staphopia-r
-A R library to extract data from Staphopia's API
+A R library to extract data from the [Staphopia](https://staphopia.emory.edu) API

 ## Installation